martonelab/PTMMasterlistCleaning/README.md

 * have R and IDE (ie. Rstudio) installed

 ### Dependencies
+run these lines of code in your Console if you use RStudio
 > `install.packages("tidyverse","leaflet","readxl","janitor","googlesheets4")`
 > `devtools::install_github("martonelab/ptm")`

 - **2020 March Note** `googlesheets4` - `write_sheets` functionality is not on CRAN yet: `devtools::install_github("tidyverse/googlesheets4")`

 ### Files
 * `01_metadata_cleaning` - standarizes text data and coordinate data
 * `02_integrate_photos` - checks the photos on the Martone Lab server and adds the information to the masterlist
 * `03_integrate_sequences` - checks the sequences on the Martone Lab server and adds the corresponding information
 * `04_integrate_freezer` - updates the Master List based upon the freezer inventory done in January 2020

 ### Usage
 - **Note** all the code templates saves the files to the `output folder` and can be run independently